gbouras13/phold/README.md

 # Citation

-`phold` is a work in progress, a preprint will be coming hopefully soon - if you use it please cite the github repository https://github.com/gbouras13/phold for now.
+`phold` is a work in progress, a preprint will be coming hopefully soon - if you use it please cite the GitHub repository https://github.com/gbouras13/phold for now.

 Please be sure to cite the following core dependencies and PHROGs database: